 Admin User Management

-Admin User Management allows System Admins a way to determine which other Users can manage other Learners and Admins in their portal.
-The options for User management is between All, Department, or Group.
-The Roles added to each admin will also determine what areas of the Admin UI they can access.
-Our knowledge base articles on Admin User Management and Department & Groups Set-up cover this in detail, and we recommend reading through them if you would like to learn more.
+Admin User Management provides System Admins a way to define which Users can manage other Learners and Admins in their portal.
+The options for User management are All, Department, or Group.
+These Roles will also determine what areas of the Admin UI they can access.

 Course Editing & Visibility

-While User Roles will determine what areas of the LMS Admins can access, it is possible to further designate which Admins can edit a Course on an individual-by-individual basis.
-As an alternative, or in addition, it’s also possible to select a Department of which the Admins who manage it can also Edit the Course.
+While User Roles determine what areas of the LMS Admins can access, it is possible to further designate which Admins can edit a Course on an individual-by-individual basis.
+It is also possible to select a Department and then, the Admins who manage it can also Edit the Course.

-Beyond this, System Admins can also elect to have specific Courses be visible to select Departments.
-This will ensure that the that any Admins that fall outside of the chosen Department(s) will not be able to see the Course.
+System Admins can also elect to have specific Courses be visible to select Departments.
+This will ensure that any Admins that fall outside of the chosen Department(s) will not be able to see the Course.